Messier42/HeadPose-Emotion/README.md

 </div>

 ### How to use?
-First of all, go to [https://ai.baidu.com/tech/face/detect](https://ai.baidu.com/tech/face/detect), where you can use their API for face detection.
+First of all, go to [Baidu AI Open Platform](https://ai.baidu.com/tech/face/detect), where you can use their API for face detection.
 Click `立即使用` button and after signing up and signing in, you'll get an `API Key` and a `Secret Key`.
-Follow the instruction in the documentation and replace both `API Key` and `Secret Key` in [baidu_api.py](https://github.com/Messier42/head-pose/blob/master/baidu_api.py).
+Follow the instruction in the documentation and replace both `API Key` and `Secret Key` in [baidu_api.py](https://github.com/Messier42/HeadPose-Emotion/blob/master/baidu_api.py).

 Then, go to the build directory of this project and make a new directory called `video` where you can store your input videos.
 And make another directory called `result` where the output results will be stored.